wp-plugins/robots-meta/readme.txt

 2. Screenshot of the right column block this plugin adds to the edit post and edit page admin areas.

 == Changelog ==

+= 3.2.5 =
+* Added check to see whether Blog Privacy is set to block Search Engines and throw a warning if it is.

 = 3.2.4 =
 * Fixed saving noindex / index option on post / page edit screens.